RuofanW/trend-guard/README.md

   - Close/MA50 ≤ 1.25
   - ATR% ≤ 12%
   - Exclude if open ≥ close in all of the last 3 trading days
-- **Earnings filter**: Excludes symbols with earnings in the next 4 trading days
+- **Earnings filter**: Automatically excludes symbols with earnings in the next 4 trading days (uses yfinance for earnings detection)